siradrame/miniproject1SiraDrame/README.md

 # Mini Project1

+## Description

 This project will be using the packages NumPy and Matplotlib in order to create 5 graphs that output as PNG files.

-## Description

-An in-depth paragraph about your project and overview of use.

 ## Getting Started